openskynetwork/java-adsb/README.md

 Currently it supports the following ADS-B formats:
 * Identification messages
-* Velocity over ground messages
+* Airborne velocity messages
-* Airborne Position messages (including global and local CPR)
+* Airborne position messages (including global and local CPR)
-* Surface Position messages (including global and local CPR)
+* Surface position messages (including global and local CPR)
 * Operational status reports (airborne and surface)
 * Aircraft status reports (emergency/priority, TCAS RA)

 The Comm-B registers, Comm-D data link and military ES are not parsed.
 Comm-B and D will follow soon.

 The formats are implemented according to RTCA DO-260B, i.e. ADS-B Version 2.
-Most message formats of ADS-B Version 1 are upward compatible.
-Please check the API documentation of the message formats for differences.
-The ADS-B version of transponders can be obtained in Aircraft Operational Status reports (type code 31; `OperationalStatusMsg.getVersion()`).
+The decoder takes care of proper older versions.

-Note: format type code 29 (target state and status information) is missing since it's virtually non-existent in the current ADS-B deployment.
+Note: format type code 29 (target state and status information) is missing since it has been abandoned in ADS-B version 2 and is virtually non-existent in current ADS-B deployments.

 ### Packaging